-In case that user attempts to change the project or to change network settings, it is required to close project.
+If you change the project or change network settings, you are required to close the project.

 - 1. Expand the Election Project item from the main menu and click on the Close Project option or Ctrl+W. - 2.
 The project is closed, and the Status Bar now reads as "No active project".